-UX is extremely important for any kind of online activity, but when you add in the huge amounts of money up for grabs in the ecommerce world, you have a core ingredient that can single-handedly make the difference between a best-selling product and a total flop.
+UX is extremely important for any kind of online activity, but when you add in the huge amounts of money up for grabs in the e-commerce UX world, you have a core ingredient that can single-handedly make the difference between a best-selling product and a total flop.

 I don’t know if I’ve ever seen a content-complete retail layout as clean and crisp as UgMonk’s.
 Everything is perfectly sized and spaced-out, and when you get to a product page, you see the little nuances that add so much, like how the product information stays in place as you scroll through the photos but moves out of the way when you reach the reviews, or how the cart pops up in a sidebar to make it so easy to head to the checkout.

 Graze has nailed the art of providing great options.
-The site is so colorful and vibrant, and it offers such satisfaction in selecting the type of box you want and customising your experience that it all feels premium despite being a modestly-priced service.
-Go through the process and see how smartly it uses colored text.
+The site is so colourful and vibrant, and it offers such satisfaction in selecting the type of box you want and customising your experience that it all feels premium despite being a modestly-priced service.
+Go through the process and see how smartly it uses coloured text.
 Personalisation is a big UX winner.

 Everything from the resolutely lower-case lettering to the stylised art provides an atmosphere of playfulness and childlike wonder that makes the site a joy to use even if you’re not planning on making a purchase.
 It’s been a while since I got a Graze box, but just visiting the site makes me tempted once more!